Raise a safeguarding issue

 You should then report your concerns and what you’ve been told to someone responsible for safeguarding:

 - If the person is receiving services from Sense, follow the Sense Safeguarding Procedure in the downloadable document section or contact the service manager, operational manager, Director of Operations or Head of Safeguarding.

-- For people not using Sense services, contact the person’s GP or a social worker, teacher, nurse, support worker, other professional or support group or organisation. (see Further information and support section).
+- For people not using Sense services, contact the person’s GP or a social worker, teacher, nurse, support worker, other professional or support group or organisation.
+(See further information and support).

 - Their local council’s safeguarding team.